-Deciding on a roof is a huge decision behind owning a home.
+As a homeowner, deciding on a roof is a huge decision.
 After all, a roof protects you and your family from dangers such as intense weather, moisture and heat.
-A roof's main purpose is to cover your home and block out any unwanted conditions.
-But you also want to be satisfied with its curb appeal.
+While a roof's main purpose is to cover your home and block out any unwanted conditions, you also want to be satisfied with its curb appeal.

-One of the biggest design features of a roof is your choice of materials and how they work together with the structure.
-Consumers are left with a choice when it comes to cedar wood and roofing.
+One of the most important aspects of your roof's design is the material you choose.
+Homeowners are left with a choice when it comes to cedar wood and roofing.
 Should you choose cedar shakes or cedar shingles?

 Wood Shakes vs. Wood Shingles

-Wooden shingles are mostly manufactured by machines so that each piece looks like the next.
+Meanwhile, wooden shingles are mostly manufactured by machines so that each piece looks identical.
 Shingles are a much smoother-looking option to the eye and feature two sawn sides for interlocking installation.
-Wooden shingles are thinner at the ends compared to wooden shakes.
+Also, wooden shingles are thinner at the ends compared to wooden shakes.

 Cedar Shakes vs. Cedar Shingles